Myrobalan: Benefits, Uses, Precautions, Side Effects & More

 Myrobalan exhibits potent antibacterial properties, attributed to compounds like gallic acid and ethyl ester.
 Studies have shown its efficacy against methicillin-resistant Staphylococcus and several other bacterial species.
 Notably, it is effective against Helicobacter pylori, the bacterium responsible for gastritis, ulcers, and stomach cancers.

-2. Antifungal Activity (1)
+2. Antifungal Activity

 The aqueous extract of Myrobalan has demonstrated antifungal activity against various dermatophytes and yeasts, including Candida albicans, making it a natural and promising antifungal agent.

-3. Antiamoebic and Immunomodulatory Activities (1)
+3. Antiamoebic and Immunomodulatory Activities

 In experimental studies, Myrobalan has shown significant antiamoebic effects, curatively inhibiting caecal amoebiasis in rats.
 Moreover, it exhibited immunomodulatory properties by stimulating cell-mediated immune response while enhancing humoral immunity.

-4. Antiviral Activity (1)
+4. Antiviral Activity

 The extract of Myrobalan has been found to inhibit human immunodeficiency virus-1 reverse transcriptase and exhibit antiviral activity against herpes simplex virus and cytomegalovirus.
 Additionally, certain compounds in Myrobalan have been identified as potential HIV-type 1 integrase inhibitors.

-5. Antimutagenic and Anticarcinogenic Activities (1)
+5. Antimutagenic and Anticarcinogenic Activities

 Myrobalan’s fruit extract has been studied for its effect on malignant cell lines, showing inhibitory effects on cell viability and proliferation while inducing cell death.
 Furthermore, certain compounds like chebulagic acid have displayed potent dual inhibition against COX and 5-LOX, as well as anti-proliferative activity against various cancer cell lines.

-6. Antioxidant Activity (1)
+6. Antioxidant Activity

 Myrobalan exhibits excellent antioxidant properties, which help combat harmful free radicals and oxidative stress.
-Various extracts and compounds from Myrobalan have shown anti-lipid peroxidation, anti-superoxide radical formation, and free radical scavenging activities, making it a powerful natural defence against cellular damage caused by reactive oxygen species (ROS).
+Various extracts and compounds from Myrobalan have shown anti-lipid peroxidation, anti-superoxide radical formation, and free radical scavenging activities, making it a powerful natural defense against cellular damage caused by reactive oxygen species (ROS).
+[1]

-7. Antidiabetic and Retino-protective Activities (1)
+7. Antidiabetic and Retino-protective Activities

 Studies have demonstrated that Myrobalan can significantly reduce blood sugar levels in both normal and diabetic rats.
 Continued daily administration of Myrobalan produced sustained effects on blood sugar regulation, indicating its potential as an adjunct in diabetes management.
-Moreover, Myrobalan has shown renoprotective activity, protecting the kidneys from diabetic-induced damage.
+Moreover, Myrobalan has shown retinoprotective activity, protecting the kidneys from diabetic-induced damage.
+[1]

-8. Antiulcerogenic Activity (1)
+8. Antiulcerogenic Activity

 Myrobalan has proven effective in protecting gastric mucosa from damage caused by aspirin and ethanol-induced ulcers.
 It exerts antisecretory effects by reducing gastric juice volume, free acidity, and total acidity and increasing gastric pH, indicating its potential as a natural remedy for ulcer prevention and management.

-9. Anti-arthritic Activity (1)
+9. Anti-arthritic Activity

 The hydroalcoholic extract of Myrobalan has shown significant inhibition of joint swelling in arthritis models.
 This extract also reduced inflammatory markers like TNF-α, IL-6, and IL-1β, suggesting its potential as a disease-modifying agent in the treatment of rheumatoid arthritis.

-10. Wound Healing Activity (1)
+10. Wound Healing Activity

 Myrobalan has demonstrated impressive wound-healing properties in animal studies.
 Topical administration of Myrobalan extract accelerated the healing process by increasing the rates of wound contraction and epithelialization.
 Additionally, it enhanced the levels of essential components like total protein, DNA, and collagen in the granulation tissues, contributing to faster tissue repair.

-11. Cytoprotective and Anti-Ageing Activities (1)
+11. Cytoprotective and Anti-Ageing Activities

 Myrobalan contains compounds like gallic acid and chebulagic acid, which have been found to block cytotoxic T lymphocyte-mediated cytotoxicity, offering cytoprotective effects.
-Additionally, Myrobalan extract has shown potential in preventing oxidative stress and age-dependent telomeric DNA shortening, indicating its anti-ageing properties.
+Additionally, Myrobalan extract has shown potential in preventing oxidative stress and age-dependent telomeric DNA shortening, indicating its anti-aging properties.
+[1]

-12. Cardioprotective Activity (1)
+12. Cardioprotective Activity

-13. Hepatoprotective Activity (1)
+13. Hepatoprotective Activity

 Myrobalan has been shown to possess hepatoprotective activity against anti-tuberculosis drug-induced toxicity.
-The 95% ethanolic extract of Myrobalan fruit demonstrated prominent antioxidant and membrane stabilising activities, contributing to its protective effects on the liver.
+The 95% ethanolic extract of Myrobalan fruit demonstrated prominent antioxidant and membrane stabilizing activities, contributing to its protective effects on the liver.
+[1]

-14. Chemopreventive Activity (1)
+14. Chemopreventive Activity

 Research has indicated that Myrobalan extract treatment can prevent renal oxidative stress, toxicity, and cell proliferation response induced by nickel chloride in rats.
 This suggests its potential use as a therapeutic agent for cancer prevention, as it blocks or suppresses events associated with chemical carcinogenesis.

-15. Hypolipidemic and Hypocholesterolemic Activities (1)
+15. Hypolipidemic and Hypocholesterolemic Activities

 Myrobalan extract has shown hypolipidemic activity against experimentally induced atherosclerosis and hypocholesterolemic activity against cholesterol-induced hypercholesterolemia and atherosclerosis.
 Triphala formulation, which includes Myrobalan, has also exhibited hypolipidemic effects in experimental hypercholesteremic rats, indicating its potential in managing lipid and cholesterol levels.

-Ayurvedic Properties & Traditional Uses of Myrobalan
+Ayurvedic Properties of Myrobalan

-In Ayurveda, Haritaki or Myrobalan is not only used for internal but also for external medicinal purposes.
 Externally, the fruit paste reduces swelling and aids in healing wounds.
-The oil of Myrobalan is also beneficial in healing burns (1).
+The oil of Myrobalan is also beneficial in healing burns [1]

 Dosage of Myrobalan